Week/Date

 5 INDICES

-5.1 Understand the concept of indices.
+5.1 Understand the

-5.2 Perform computations involving multiplications of numbers in Index notation.
+5.2 Perform computations involving multiplications of

-5.3.
-Perform computation involving division of numbers in index notation.
+division of numbers in index notation.

-5.4.
-Perform computations involving raising numbers and algebraic terms in index notation to a power.
+algebraic terms in index notation to a power.

-5.5.
-Perform computations involving negative indices.
+computations involving negative

 5.6.
 Perform computations involving fractional indices.